ryankjoseph/mongoose-shows/README.md

 ```

 ## Roadmap
-- Incorporate Bulma to make the views aesthetically pleasing in card format.
+- Incorporate Bulma to make the views aesthetically pleasing in card format (In progress)
-- Add images of shows
 - Create a cast subdocument